vwOvOwv/Reinforcement-Learning-2025-Fall-Project/README.md

 ### Pretraining

-To train the supervised learning model, run:
+To train the supervised learning model, run

 ```bash
 python sl_pretrain.py --config configs/sl_pretrain.yaml
 ```

-You may need to adjust the paths in the config file accordingly.
+You may need to adjust the config file accordingly.
 It takes ~1.5 hours to train 1 epoch on a single NVIDIA RTX 4090 GPU.

 We also provide weights of the pretrained model [here]() (ResNet-34 backbone and policy head).